hansadmin/Parse-UntisGpnFile/README.md

 - `powershell -NoProfile -Command "Uninstall-Module Pester"` starts a clean Powershell without loading the `$profile` to try to uninstall the module.

 ## TODO
 First focus is to be able to export **classes**, **teachers** and **subjects** to be used for scripting Microsoft Teams (names, channels, membership).

-Done :warning:
+DONE :warning:
+- Refactored to a module instead of a script
-- `Get-UntisKlassen`
+- `Get-UntisKlassen` returns all classes from all periods
-- parameterize: `. ./Parse-UntisGpnFile -Path xyz.gpn`
+- `Get-UntisDocenten` returns all teachers from all periods

 TODO :construction: (with estimated difficulty):

+- :star: Make all tests work on Windows 10 / Windows Server 2016
+- :star: `Get-Periodes` returns all periods
+- :star: :star: :star: Make the tools period-aware
 - :star: `Get-UntisVakken`
-- :star: :star: good tests for `Get-UntisDocenten` and tests in general
+- :star: Better tests with data from exports
 - :star: :star: Only do raw parsing or also logic (e.g. `Get-UntisLeerkrachten -Klas $klasnaam`)?
 - :star: :star: :star: `Get-UntisLesrooster`
 - ...